tlstommy/Six-Sigma-Grapher/README.md

 ### Installing SixSigmaGrapher.zip
-- Download latest release from the [releases page](https://github.com/lulamae12/Six-Sigma-Grapher/releases).
+- Download the latest release of "SixSigmaGrapher" from the [releases page](https://github.com/lulamae12/Six-Sigma-Grapher/releases).

 1. Download the compressed folder and place it where you would like it to be installed.
 2. Right click the compressed folder and click "Extract all".